David R. Williams (scientist)

-David Rudyard Williams (born 1954 in Aruba) is the Florence Sprague Norman and Laura Smart Norman Professor of Public Health at the Harvard School of Public Health, as well as a professor of African and African American Studies and of Sociology at Harvard University.
+David Rudyard Williams (born 1954) is the Florence Sprague Norman and Laura Smart Norman Professor of Public Health at the Harvard School of Public Health, as well as a professor of African and African American Studies and of Sociology at Harvard University.

 Education

 Originally educated in theology and ministry at Caribbean Union College and Andrews University, Williams then studied public health and sociology.
 Williams holds a Master of Public Health from Loma Linda University and an MA and PhD in sociology from the University of Michigan.

 Career

 From 1986 to 1992, Williams taught at Yale University, where he held appointments in both sociology and public health.

 In 1992, Williams joined the faculty of the University of Michigan, where his positions included Harold Cruse Collegiate Professor of Sociology, a senior research scientist at the Institute of Social Research, and a professor of epidemiology in the School of Public Health.

 In 2006, Williams joined Harvard as the Norman Professor of Public Health.

 Williams was a senior research advisor for the 2008 PBS documentary series "Unnatural Causes: Is Inequality Making Us Sick".
 His 2016 TED Talk entitled "How Racism Makes Us Sick" has been translated into 18 languages and has been viewed over 1 million times.